2022 Bridge: District 25 Events

 The great thing about php was that it was—even in those days—thoroughly documented on the Internet.
 I discovered a way of sending emails through php.
 My first project was to promote the 2014 Senior Regional/Cape Cod Sectional in Hyannis, MA.
 The chairperson was one of my partners, Ginny Farber (then Ginny Iannini), who was introduced here.

 I sent the emails to all members of District 25 and to anyone who, according to the attendance table on the database, had attended a recent tournament in New England or a national tournament.
-I knew that I had to be careful about being considered a spammer, and so I stated quite clearly in the email that anyone who wished to be removed from the list should reply to the email with that indication, and I would take care of it.
-The players table had an “OK to email?” field.
+Realizing that I needed to be careful about being considered a spammer, I stated quite clearly in the email that anyone who wished to be removed from the list should reply to the email with that indication, and I would take care of it.
+I added an “OK to email?” field to the players table.
 I never mailed to anyone who had asked to be removed, and I was scrupulous about keeping this designation up to date..

 Sarah Widhu.

 The emails were very well received, and the attendance at the tournament exceeded expectations.
 The chairperson of the next event, the Summer Regional in Nashua, NH, was Sarah Widhu.
 She asked me to promote that event, and I did so.
 It was also well received, and the attendance was quite good.
-I was definitely on to something.
+I was pretty sure that I had this whole process was worthwhile.

 Email problems: The php script that I executed on my Wavada.org account was not completely fool-proof.
 Every so often it would send up to fifteen copies of the email to one person.
 This was, to put it mildly, quite annoying.
 I contacted iPower about it.
 Because I was unable to reproduce the problem for them, they could not solve it.
+However, it eventually went away.
+I never understood how this could have happened.

-This problem was completely dwarfed by another issue that raised its ugly head shortly thereafter.
-None of the emails went out!
+Unfortunately, this problem was completely dwarfed by another issue that raised its ugly head shortly thereafter.
+There were no errors, but none of the emails went out!
 Once again I contacted iPower.
 It took several weeks, and they never told me what they did, but the support team somehow fixed this.

 However, after a few successful executions, the problem appeared again.
 After several weeks of interchanges with iPower support, I was finally informed that my account had been black-listed as a spammer by someone.
 Therefore, the iPower email server did not send out my emails.